balamurali27/frappe_docs/frappe_docs/www/docs/user/en/tutorial/users-and-records.md

 ### 4.2 Creating Desk Page

 To add the documents and modules, you will have to create a desk page, you can do so from the **Desk Page**, doctype.

+> search "new desk page" in the awesome bar (ctrl-G)

-Each page represents a module and includes the following:
+Each Desk Page represents a module and includes the following:

 1. A dashboard section for that particular module by default.
 1. Shortcuts for commonly visited masters and pages